 When a student is prevented by illness, or by any other cause beyond the student's control, from taking an examination or from completing any part of a course, or if credit in a course is temporarily withheld for good reason, the mark "I" may be reported to indicate the course has not been completed.
-This mark should be used only when there is a good probability that the student can complete the course with a grade of "D-" or better.
+This mark should be used only when there is a good probability that the student can complete the course.
 The instructor and student should mutually understand the reasons for the "I" mark and agree on methods and timeline for completing the work.